Putah Creek Fly Fishing Guide: Your connection to wild California rainbows.

 If you would like to learn more about Putah Creek or would like to book a guide please call toll free 877-Catch-77 (877-228-2477) or 707-287-2939.
 We are also available via email at Info@offthehookflyfishing.com should you prefer to correspond in this way.

-Full Day - 8 plus hours of guided fishing with lunch and drinks provided $395
+Fly fishing trips - Consist of 8 hours of guided fishing and instruction with lunch and drinks provided - $425 (1 or 2 anglers)

 Note: California fishing licenses, transportation and Gratuity not included.